The information in this article applies to:

 Please make sure you have already completed all of the earlier troubleshooting steps listed in this article before following the steps below, as these files will not be helpful unless all of the preliminarily steps have already been completed.

-When the error or crash occurs, it is a good idea to take a moment to write down what you were doing just prior to the error, including what kind of view was open, what tools you were using, and what objects you were drawing or editing.
+When the crash occurs, it is a good idea to take a moment to write down what you were doing just prior to the crash, including what kind of view was open, what tools you were using, and what objects you were drawing or editing.
+If you receive an error or warning, attach a screenshot image of the message.

 If the issue only seems to occur in one particular file, use the Backup Entire Plan tool to create a folder with a copy of the file in which the error occurs, along with all referenced files.

-See Knowledge Base article Using the Backup Entire Plan Tool.
+See Knowledge Base article: Using the Backup Entire Plan/Project Tool.

-Log in to the Online Support Center and create a new ticket to send to Technical Support.
+Sign in to the Online Support Center and create a new support case to send to Technical Support.

-Click the Browse button and attach the Backup, System Info, Message Log and screenshot to your ticket before submitting it.
+Click the Browse button and attach the Screenshot Images, the Project Backup, Message Log, and System Information files to your case before submitting it.

 Note: Some of the requested information may identify you, as well as specific information about your computer, but it will also help us determine the source of the problem.
 Please be assured that any files submitted to Chief Architect Technical Support will be used for troubleshooting purposes only.